decentraland/documentation/content/creator/quests/cli.md

 After this, you will be asked to provide the reward items information:

-First, how many items do you want to give to the user that completes the Quest, it should be a valid number, greater than 0:
+First, how many items do you want to give to the user that completes the Quest.
+It should be a number, greater than 0:

 ```bash
 $ ?
 How many items the user will receive? >